DamoM73/turtle_vid_tute/lesson_5.md

 PRIMM

-- Again **Predict** what you think will happen when you run the code twice:
+- **Predict** what you think will happen when you run the code twice:
   - first time enter the value `10`
   - second time enter the value `dog`
 - **Run** the code.
 Did it follow your prediction?